 Here, we can use the phrase “WordPress hosting” to create a search, and select, “View full report.”

 Next, sort the keywords by CPC which have the same metric as the suggested bid of the Keyword Planner.

 The KD (Keyword Difficulty) helps us to determine the difficulty to get ranked on the first page of Google, and the “Com” (competition) has to do with the advertising competition.
 A high competition and CPC are strong indicators of a low competition keyword with commercial intent.

 In my opinion, if you use any of these ways to make your keyword research and check for words that potential buyers use to search, you will find many ideas in any niche.

 Google Keyword Planner

 First, you’ll need a Google account to have access to this tool.
 Then you’ll need to log in to Google Adwords with that account.
-Afterwards, you will have to set up an Adwords account, this step requires a credit card for new users, but if you already have an Adwords account, then you are good to go.
+Afterward, you will have to set up an Adwords account, wich requires a credit card for new users.
+However, if you already have an Adwords account, then you are good to go.